tomasc/hashtags/README.md

     # for example :full_name
   end

+  def self.resources_for_query(query)
+    # return JSON representation of resources matching query
+    # { label: 'displayed in dropdown', value: 'inserted in the tag', id: … }
+    # this will be called from the controller as user types
+  end

   def resource(tag_attribute_value)
     # this should find and return resource object
     # self.class.resource_class.find(value)
   end
 end
 ```

+Implement the `values` class method instead of the `resources_for_query` to preload values.

 #### Resource